 My first thought is I love how this story takes place in Chicago.
-It’s a perfect location for a novel like this and I could easily image Harry Dresden in his black robe and hat to be walking down the city.
+It’s a perfect location for a novel like this and I could easily imagine Harry Dresden in his black robe and hat to be walking down the city.
 The Lives of Tao another sci-fi book I loved took place in this city too.
 The action in this book was pretty well written too.
-Eventually Dresden has to fight a scorpion the size of a small Gorilla and let me tell you that if I had to do that I would probably piss myself.
-I could picture how Dresden felt, how the Scorpion looked, how Dresden’s office was getting torn apart.
+Eventually, Dresden has to fight a scorpion the size of a small Gorilla.
+I could picture how Dresden felt, how the Scorpion looked, and how Dresden’s office was getting torn apart.
 It felt very real and horrifying to me.

 Overall I would easily continue on in the series.
 This book wasn’t my favorite, but I did enjoy reading it all the same.
-I have the second book waiting in my to be read shelf on goodreads.
+I have the second book waiting on my to-be-read shelf on Goodreads.
 Now it’s time to move on to the creepy and mystical tales of H.P Lovecraft.